forem/forem/docs/installation/linux.md

 ## Installing prerequisites

-_These prerequisites assume you're working on a Linux-based operating system but they have only been tested on Ubuntu 18.04._
+_These prerequisites assume you're working on a Linux-based operating system, but they have only been tested on Ubuntu 18.04._

 ### Ruby